cslarsen/mickey-scheme/README.md

 `src/Makefile`.

-As the project is in its early stages, I haven't used any of the GNU autotools for building the project (you are welcome to do so, if you wish).
+As the project is in its early stages, I haven't used any of the GNU autotools for building the project (should you feel inclined to create the configure scripts needed, patches are warmly welcomed!).

 Therefore, if you are missing some packages such as GNU readline, you need to disable these features.
-Just remove `-DUSE_READLINE` for this purpose.
 There may be some additional tweaking necessary on non-OS X systems, but the last time I compiled for Linux it went quite smoothly.

 If you have both and reside on OS X, just type